ayoubyoussoufi/Data-Science-AI/M2DataScience/Data Visualization/README.md

 ## Context
-Adidas is thinking about implementing a new retailer in France and the commercial heads wants to know the potential business impact (+ / -) and secure if this makes sense or not, by:
+Adidas is thinking about implementing a new retailer in France and the commercial heads wants to know the potential business impact (+ / -) and secure if this makes sense or not, by:<br>
 1. Having a clear visibility on the future distribution:
     a.
 By using a dynamic map showing the current retailers in one color and the new ones with another.<br>
     b.
 OR By using a dynamic map where we can show the evolution by using slicer based on the temporality (2023 – 2024).<br>